kabikaj/rasm_arch/README.md

 $ $ python -m pip install rasm
 ```

-Use the makefile to install the rasm package along with the rasm command-line utility and man page:
+To install the rasm package along with the rasm command-line utility and man page download the source and use makefile locally:

 ```sh
 $ make install